7 iconic wildlife species you can see on an expedition cruise

 Quark Expeditions - Emperor penguins

-4. Giant tortoises in the Seychelles
+4. Giant tortoises

 Most people associate giant tortoises with the Galapagos Islands, but in fact the world's largest population of these prehistoric-looking creatures can be found on the Aldabra Atoll in the idyllic Indian Ocean.
-This rarely visited corner of the Seychelles is home to over 150,000 giant tortoises, along with sea turtles, coconut crabs and red-footed boobies, and the scattered coral islands are perfectly suited to exploration by small expedition ship.
+This rarely-visited corner of the Seychelles is home to over 150,000 giant tortoises, along with sea turtles, coconut crabs and red-footed boobies, and the scattered coral islands are perfectly suited to exploration by small expedition ship.

-Read more: The sparkling Seychelles
+Read more: The sparkling Seychelles with Silversea

-5. Orangutans in Borneo
+5. Orangutans

 Hidden amongst the jungles of Borneo lives one of our closest relatives, the orangutan, a word meaning 'man of the forest' in the Malay and Indonesian languages.
 These gentle and bewitchingly human-like creatures are increasingly threatened by deforestation and habitat loss, which makes protected reserves such as Tanjung Puting National Park so vital for their survival.
 A select number of expedition cruises visit Tanjung Puting's famous Camp Leakey, allowing you to witness their important conservation work up close.

-Read more: The orangutans of Borneo
+Read more: The orangutans of Borneo with Silversea

 Orangutans in Borneo

-Read more: Whale watching in the Sea of Cortez
+Read more: Whale watching in the Sea of Cortez with UnCruise

 The brilliant plumage of a macaw is one of the most startling sights in the Amazon, though you'll likely hear these noisy birds before you see them.
 Macaws are the largest species of parrot, and they usually mate for life, so you'll often see them flying through the forest canopy in pairs.
 The most spectacular species has to be the scarlet macaw, with its rainbow of red, yellow and blue feathers, and you may also spot blue-and-yellow macaws and green-winged macaws as you travel through the jungle on an Amazon river expedition cruise.